tp03/Music-Application---Java/README.md

 # Spotysing

-Spot & Sing is an innovative application designed to allow users to enjoy their own recorded music.
+Spotysing is an innovative application designed to allow users to enjoy their own recorded music.
 Here's a refined overview of its features and functionality:

 After start-off, users are prompted to create an account by providing essential details such as name, surname, email address, and password.
 This ensures a personalized experience and secure access to the app's features.
 Users can curate their own playlists; consists of: song titles, artist information, thumbnail images, and MP3 recording files.
 These playlists are seamlessly saved in the app's database for easy access and playback.